birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-11.md

 ## Unexpected Success

-At this point, Grimbok uncharacteristically takes initiative action and rage attacks the officer.
+At this point, Grimbok uncharacteristically takes the initiative and rage attacks the officer.
 He is quickly incapacitated by a psychic response, but this was all that was needed to spur Marvus into similar action.

 Marvus regains his weapon and exhibits his signature pole-arm mastery as he bludgeons and pierces his way through the Eld, killing several --including the officer-- almost before they realize what is happening.
 The rest fall as Marvus enters and secures the bubble car.